spiderpig1297/kprochide/README.md

 # __kprochide__

-`kprochide` is an LKM (loadable kernel module) for hiding processes from the userland.
+`kprochide` is an LKM for hiding processes from the userland.
 The module is able to hide multiple processes and is able to dynamically receive new processes to hide.

 **NOTE:** the module was built and tested for linux version `4.19.98`.